Skip to main content

 If Bob is editing the spreadsheet in Excel desktop, and Alice opens the same file via Google's web editor, Google doesn't coordinate with Excel desktop to manage the multiple edits.
 They're operating in different worlds.

 This leaves you with two unappealing options.
-First, force everyone to use a web editor that may not support what your files actually do.
-Or, alternatively, accept that collaboration doesn’t really exist outside of the basic “one person at a time, please” realities that came straight from the days of floppy disk sharing.
+Force everyone to use a web editor that may not support what your files actually do.
+Or accept that collaboration doesn't really exist outside the basic "one person at a time, please" model that came straight from the days of floppy-disk sharing.

 How Files.com Handles Co-Authoring and Collaboration